e-HAIL Members

 Professor, Internal Medicine – Gastroenterology

-Areas of Expertise: AI and Health; using longitudinal data in low resource settings.
+Areas of Expertise: AI and Health; using longitudinal data in low resource settings

 Publications: